kingharrison/rules.rockdafloor/README.md

 * [Battle Plan PDF](https://rules.rdfbattles.com/Battle_Plan.pdf) - A Battle Plan is to help dancers learn to organize their skills to use for all battles.
 It is not meant to be a hard script, but more a dynamic template as dancers progress and learn how to use their moves as the times that make the most impact.

 ### Safety

+The safety of every dancer is a top priority.
+While breaking is an expressive and physically demanding art form, it must be approached with discipline and awareness to prevent injury.

+Dancers are strongly encouraged to perform and compete only with moves and skills that are within their current level of training and proficiency.
+Attempting advanced skills too early—before proper strength, control, and technique are developed—can lead to serious injury or even death.
+For this reason, skills performed outside a dancer’s declared level will not be recognized during competition.

+Proper attire is also essential to safety.
+Because every dancer’s style and movement vary, there is no one-size-fits-all dress code.
+However, dancers must avoid wearing items that present a hazard, including:
+	* Clothing with hard elements that may obstruct movement
+	* Jewelry that can catch or snag during dynamic motion
+	* Loose or oversized accessories that can impair vision or control

+Each dancer is responsible for ensuring that their attire supports freedom of movement while minimizing the risk of entanglement or injury.

+Breaking is about pushing limits—but it must be done with care, respect for the body, and commitment to long-term progression.

 ### Skill Recognition